nicoud/LibX/LibX rules and simple example.md

 2. Identify the required set functions and restructure while doing several tests programs
 3. Wrap in a .h reusable file the definitions, the connections, the variables and the functions for a given interface, sensor, set of functionnalities, etc..

+     *Not familiar with #include? - see  xx coming*

-### Example: a LED is On for 10 seconds when you depress a button.
+## Example: a LED is On for 10 seconds when you depress a button.
-#### Top-down anylysis
+### Top-down analysis
 1. What is the algorithm?
-Is it a simple copy?
+Is it a simple copy of a button on a LED?
 Has button action to last for several ms before getting accepted?
 What happens if button is depressed when LED is on?
 Is it ignored or it restarts the 10s delay?
 What happen if the button is blocked depressed?
 2. How many inputs and outputs do we need?
-Push button is one input plus ground or plus Vcc?
-Is a pull-up or pull-down required.
+Button is one input plus ground or plus Vcc?
+Is a pull-up or pull-down required?
 LED is connected to one output with a serial resistor or LED is shorted?
-3. Which microcontroller pins to use.
-Current and voltage limitations.
+3. Which microcontroller pins can be used, according to current and voltage limitations?
 Have all pins an optional pull-up resistor?

 ### Bottom-up programming
 1. Defines the wiring and the low-level actions